smsharma/twentyone-global/README.md

 # twentyone-global
-Simplified framework for modeling the global 21-cm absorption signa.
+Simplified framework for modeling the global 21-cm absorption signal.